Central-West Region, Brazil: Tourism and recreation

 Tourism has grown at impressive speed in the last decades there, attracting visitors from several parts of Brazil and the world; who all enjoy the Region's flora and fauna riches, as well as its numerous marvelous views.

-Located in the middle of the vast Central Upland, the Central-West Region reveals how attractive the tours in the interior of the country can be.
-Starting in the west part of Mato Grosso do Sul State and the southeast part of Mato Grosso State, we have Pantanal Mato-grossense; the largest swampy plain area in the world, cut by the Paraguai River.
-Its fauna and flora riches draw the attention of the world.
-In the same state, it's possible to take tours through pleasant places, such as Alta Floresta, where ecotourism is the greatest attraction; Bonito, one of the places with the most crystalline waters in the country; and Chapada dos Guimarães National Park, full of mountains and beautiful landscapes offered by the meadow vegetation.
+Located in the middle of the Central Upland, the Central-West Region has tours in the interior of the country.
+Starting in the west part of Mato Grosso do Sul State and the southeast part of Mato Grosso State, is the Pantanal Mato-grossense; the largest swampy plain area in the world, cut by the Paraguai River.
+Its fauna and flora have drawn attention.
+In the same state, it is possible to take tours through places such as Alta Floresta, where ecotourism is an attraction; Bonito, a place with crystalline waters; and Chapada dos Guimarães National Park, which has mountains and landscapes with meadow vegetation.

 Dividing the States of Mato Grosso, Mato Grosso do Sul and Goiás, the Araguaia River attracts numerous fishermen from all parts of Brazil and the world.
 And in the state of Goiás, historical attractions, such as Pirenópolis draw many visitors all year long, with its steep stone-paved streets and its colonial houses.
 Other attractions in the same state include Chapada dos Veadeiros and the National Park of Emas, where the contact with nature is the essence of the tours.
 In the Federal District, the National Park of Brasília is one of the greatest local attractions.